Flagrant Understaffing Causes Horrific Death in Kaiser ER Waiting Room

 Management had continuously ignored complaints to rectify inadequate staffing.

-A review of YELP posts over a period of years revealed numerous angry patient posts about long waits in the ER.
+A review of YELP posts over a period of years revealed an abundance of angry patient posts about overly-lengthy waits in the ER.
+The staffing issue at this ER was a matter of public record.

-Nurses Met With Management, But The Request For Additional Staffing Was Rejected
+Nurses Met With Management, But A Request For Additional Staffing Was Rejected

 Other ER nurses were interviewed by reporter Gutierrez.
 She reported that a month prior to this tragic fatality the nurses met with management to request additional nurse staffing.
-But administrators had rejected their pleas.
+But recalcitrant administrators rejected the ER nurses pleas.

-Just Two Years Earlier Kaiser Vallejo ER Was Cited By CMS For Understaffing
+Just Two Years Earlier ER Was Cited By CMS For Understaffing

-Back in 2021, it appears a whistle-blower from Emergency Medical Services filed a complaint about the Kaiser Vallejo ER.
+Back in 2021, it appears a whistle-blower from Emergency Medical Services filed a confidential complaint about the Kaiser Vallejo ER.
 The complaint triggered another CMS Summary Statement of Deficiencies.
-The findings revealed multiple Kaiser ER staff spoke about persistent understaffing.
+The summary included multiple Kaiser ER staff reporting persistent understaffing.

 This CMS report found the Kaiser Vallejo ER violated EMTALA by failing to provide timely triages.
-Understaffing was the cause of seriously delayed triages.
+Understaffing caused seriously delayed triages.

 The CMS 2021 deficiency report indicated when ambulances brought patients in crisis to the ER, the EMS staff was required to stand by the gurney for lengthy periods.
-The ER was incapable of promptly processing the patients.
+A lack of adequate staffing left the ER was incapable of promptly triaging patients.
 According to CMS, the patients were left for their conditions to worsen.
-Yet, Kaiser did not increase core staffing.
+Yet, in response, Kaiser did not increase core staffing.

 The report described four cases where ambulances waited over an hour before the patients were seen.
 The ambulance crews could not leave until their patients were admitted.
 Thus, the Kaiser Vallejo ER caused improper delays in the community’s 911 medical response times.
 Those delays would have adversely impacted patients waiting for an ambulance after suffering from heart attacks, strokes, other critical conditions or accidents.

-3 Days Before Francisco’s Death ER Nurses Courageously Posted A Petition Seeking Safe Staffing.
-But Administrators Even Disregarded This Public Plea!
+3 Days Before Francisco’s Death ER Nurses Posted A Petition Seeking Safe Staffing.
+But Administrators Disregarded This Public Plea!

 CMS found Kaiser administrators disregarded its ER policies: “All patients will receive care that is safely focused, minimizing risk, and preventing harm.”
-Another ER policy was disregarded: “Staffing needs are assessed continuously and are based on operational need.”
+“Staffing needs are assessed continuously and are based on operational need.”

 According to the CMS report, the Chief of Medicine, (Dr. Christopher Walker), informed CMS investigators that the waiting room nurse was pulled into the ER to help since the ER was full.
 The waiting room nurse was called “Nurse First.”
 That nurse’s job was to reassess all triaged patients in the waiting room.
 With no “Nurse First,” the triage nurse was supposed to take her place.
 But the triage nurse was continually busy.
 Thus, reassessments and monitoring were impossible.
 This understaffing constituted a violation of state and federal regulations.

-According to CMS, the Chief Nursing Executive’s duties include providing an adequate number of nursing personnel to make the Vallejo ER safe.
+According to CMS, the Director of Nursing Services (Chief Nursing Executive) duties include providing an adequate number of nursing personnel to make the Vallejo ER safe.
 42 CFR 482.23: “…He or she is responsible for the operation of the service, including determining the types and numbers of nursing personnel and staff necessary to provide nursing care for all areas of the hospital.
 According to CMS,“The Director of Nursing Services must provide for the adequate supervision and evaluation of all nursing personnel.
 This standard was not met.”
+Some may consider the Chief Nursing Executive’s failure to correct ER understaffing was an act of negligent homicide as defined by California Penal Code 192(b) PC.
+In California, negligent homicide refers to a situation where someone’s negligent actions result in the death of another.

 …”staffing had never been an issue… complaints of short staffing were from a bad night they [nurses] experienced.”

-On January 10, 2024, a month after Francisco’s death, the CEO spoke to CMS investigators.
+On January 10, 2024, a month after Francisco’s death, the CEO spoke to investigators for CMS.
 The CEO had 4 weeks to be briefed on the facts of the case by his staff.
-The CEO was interviewed briefly by CMS investigators.
+The CEO was interviewed briefly by investigators.
 The report includes quotes from the CEO.
 “He stated staffing had never been an issue.”
 In addition, “He stated he spoke with staff and usually the complaints of short staffing were from a bad night they [nurses] experienced.”
-In formal written complaints, the Kaiser Vallejo ER nurses repeatedly reported staffing was a serious issue.
-In addition, the CMS Summary Statement of Deficiencies found staffing was an issue.
-“There was not enough emergency room staff to provide effective emergency care when patients were not assessed and monitored.”
-In 2023, Mr. Adams’ compensation was listed at $17,268,060.
-Patient safety may not have been his top priority.
+Yet, in formal written complaints, the Kaiser Vallejo ER nurses repeatedly reported staffing was a serious issue.
+In addition, the CMS Summary Statement of Deficiencies ruled that staffing was an issue.
+“There was not enough emergency room staff to provide effective emergency care when patients were not assessed and monitored.

 The Question: Who Is Responsible?
 The Answer: Kaiser’s Governing Body Members!